GitauHarrison/notes/chartjs.md

 We will assume that the teacher has already calculated the mean scores of each subject, so we don't need to stress about it.

+The completed application can be found in this [GitHub repository](https://github.com/GitauHarrison/data-visualization-using-chartjs).

 ## Table of Contents

 1. [Create a simple flask app](#create-a-simple-flask-app)